rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 ```

 In fact, in Rust, `match` is designed to work quite well *without*
 taking ownership.
-In particular, the input to `match` is an L-value;
+In particular, the input to `match` is an *L-value
-this means that the input expression is evaluated to a *memory
+expression*; this means that the input expression is evaluated to a
+*memory location* where the value lives (as opposed to an R-value
+expression, which conceptually evaluates to the value itself).
+Then
-location*, and then match works by inspecting the data at that
+`match` works by inspecting the data at that location.
-location.

 (If the input expression is a variable name or a field/pointer
 dereference, then the L-value is just the location of that variable or